ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 // After you can use this object to call any API methods.
 ```

+!!! note
-> Note: Don't use constructor of ScMemoryContext, providing sc_access_levels argument.
+    Don't use constructor of ScMemoryContext, providing sc_access_levels argument.
 It can be unsafe.
 It will be
-> deleted in the further versions of sc-machine.
+    deleted in the further versions of sc-machine.

 ### **CreateNode**